jonlpersson/ed-latimore/site/_posts/2021-08-13-how-to-tell-if-youre-an-attractive-guy.md

 If you dress well, you’re already ahead of the attractiveness game.

 Aside from having symmetrical features and a chiseled jawline, how you dress says a lot about you.
-People determine your social status, your income, and your personality all from how you dress.
+People determine your social status, income, and personality from how you dress.

 And it only takes a few seconds.